Expand Your CMS Capabilities with Our Plugin Store

 2. Optimize backend performance with caching mechanisms, load balancing, and query optimizations.

 3. Use API-first development to enable seamless integration with third-party services.
+Agile principles also apply to backend systems—adopting an agile backend architecture ensures faster iterations and easier adaptability to changing business needs.

 4. Regularly maintain and monitor backend infrastructure to identify and resolve issues proactively.